geelen/css-components-demo/README.md

 But to me, the separation of **STRUCTURE** and **STYLE** is better served by wrapping up the Element and the Style into a... wait for it... *Styled Element*.

 Default tag is currently 'div', and I've thought about declaring aliases like `elem.section` and `elem.span`, but didn't really need it building the demo.
-The current implementation is in [Element.js](blob/master/src/styled-elem/models/Element.js) and is pretty simple.
-But it works well!
+The current implementation is in [Element.js](src/styled-elem/models/Element.js) and is pretty simple.
+But it works well for now!

 ## Weird Idea #2 — Modelling CSS Fragments

-As far as I've seen, every CSS-in-JS approach opts for simple, maybe-nested JS objects — sticking pretty close to the realities of working with inline styles.
+As far as I've seen, every CSS-in-JS approach opts for simple (maybe-nested) JS objects — sticking pretty close to the realities of working with inline styles.
 I don't think that's good enough to really make _styling code_ (which is how I think about this approach) as malleable as I want.
 So instead of doing something like this:

 ```js
 const styles = {